Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Examples &amp; Questions

-- You might /Attune/ to see echoes of recent spirit activity. *Have any new ghosts been here?
+- You might {Attune} to see echoes of recent spirit activity. *Have any new ghosts been here?
 How can I find the spirit well that’s calling to them?
 What should I be worried about?*
-- You might /Command/ a local barkeep to tell you what he knows about the secret meetings held in his back room. *What’s really going on here?
+- You might {Command} a local barkeep to tell you what he knows about the secret meetings held in his back room. *What’s really going on here?
 What’s he really feeling about this?
 Is he part of this secret group?*
-- You might /Consort/ with a well-connected friend to learn secrets about an enemy, rival, or potential ally. *What do they intend to do?
+- You might {Consort} with a well-connected friend to learn secrets about an enemy, rival, or potential ally. *What do they intend to do?
 What might I suspect about their motives?
 How can I discover leverage to manipulate them?*
-- You might /Hunt/ a courier across the city, to discover who’s receiving satchels of coin from a master duelsit. *Where does the package end up?
+- You might {Hunt} a courier across the city, to discover who’s receiving satchels of coin from a master duelsit. *Where does the package end up?
 How can I find out who signed for the package at City Hall?*
-- You might /Study/ ancient and obscure books to discover an arcane secret. *How can I disable the runes of warding? **Will anyone sense if they’re disabled?*
+- You might {Study} ancient and obscure books to discover an arcane secret. *How can I disable the runes of warding? **Will anyone sense if they’re disabled?*
-- Or you might /Study/ a person to read their intentions and feelings. *What are they really feeling?
+- Or you might {Study} a person to read their intentions and feelings. *What are they really feeling?
 How could I get them to trust me?*
-- You might /Survey/ a manor house to case it for a heist. *What’s a good point of infiltration?
+- You might {Survey} a manor house to case it for a heist. *What’s a good point of infiltration?
 What’s the danger here?*
-- Or you might /Survey/ a charged situation when you meet another gang. *What’s really going on here?
+- Or you might {Survey} a charged situation when you meet another gang. *What’s really going on here?
 Are they about to attack us?*
-- You might /Sway/ a powerful lord at a party so he divulges his future plans. *What does he intend to do?
+- You might {Sway} a powerful lord at a party so he divulges his future plans. *What does he intend to do?
 How can I get him to think I might be a good partner in this venture?*
-- Or you might /Sway/ his bodyguard to confide in you about recent events. *Where has he been lately?
+- Or you might {Sway} his bodyguard to confide in you about recent events. *Where has he been lately?
 Who’s he been meeting with?*

 @TODO table p33